 For most websites the targeted demographic is evident, for example;

-A webshop from Germany in the native language that does not send internationally equals European Union + Germany (DSGVO).
+A webshop from Germany in the native language that does not send their products internationally equals European Union + Germany (DSGVO).

 A US manufacturer of products that are distributed in the USA & Canada equals Canada & United States.

 A US manufacturer based in California with the same attributes will need to select the sub-region California as well.